More Than a Day or Week: the World is Embracing Conflict Resolution

 As someone who is an organizing member of a nonprofit/nongovernmental organization (NGO), Sicelo Jantjies encounters conflict regularly.
 The non-profit called Vuka Youth Empowerment Movement in South Africa Eastern Cape province “empowers startups and existing NPO/NGOs, formal entities and informal.
 Vuka means ‘wake up.’
 In a township population with 40 thousand plus people and an 80% unemployment rate for its youth, the organization assists in registration, administration, organizing training, planning, health and safety compliance, taxes and sponsorship.”
 Even though the staff are passionate about the work, they are not immune to conflict.
 With nine staff members from different backgrounds, conflict often arises.
 Sicelo explains that “we struggled to communicate and negotiate in confidence with sponsors, which kept us frustrated.”
 The application of his mediation skills has been essential to ensuring that internal conflict was resolved so that the organization could do the work that it set out to accomplish.
 Sicelo is so inspired by his newfound mediation skills, he has taken to social media to educate others about the mediation field, through short, multilingual videos he records within his township.
 As he ends with the clip on the right, “Mediation is the thing.”

 Prince Chiona has dedicated his professional life to teaching peace through work with the International Peace Youth Group (IPYG) which is part of Heavenly Culture World Peace Restoration of Light (HWPL).
 Before discovering IMA, he had minimal knowledge of mediation.
 He explains that “a greater understanding came when I took IMA training that mediation plays a vital role in restoring disputes, enhance communication, reconciliation and much understanding towards each other and coming to an agreeable position.”
 Completing the IMA New Mediator Course gave him “adequate knowledge on how to resolve conflict.
-Peace is seen as a backbone of every country development.”
+Peace is seen as a backbone of every country’s development.”

-Lisa Tsirikos, of Washington, DC, is a leader, coach, mediator and facilitator who has transitioned careers to pursue her strengths and passions and share them with others.
-She currently works for the Federal Emergency Management Agency (FEMA) where she manages a curriculum development team who designs, innovates, evaluates, and continuously improves courses for a diverse workforce responding to disasters.
-Lisa is also a mediator with the Federal Mediation and Conciliation Service (FCMS) Shared Neutrals Program where she mediates workplace disputes and is a regular facilitator through Soliya, an international non-profit who encourages young adults to engage with their differences constructively and promote empathy amongst their societies.
-Prior to serving with FEMA, Lisa served as a Spanish teacher, police officer and local emergency manager who has honed her leadership style while working with military, police, and fire departments across the country to solve complex issues.
+Lisa Tsirikos, of Washington, DC, is a leader, coach, mediator, and facilitator who has transitioned careers to pursue her strengths and passions and share them with others.
+She currently works for the Federal Emergency Management Agency (FEMA) where she manages a curriculum development team that designs, innovates, evaluates, and continuously improves courses for a diverse workforce responding to disasters.
+Lisa is also a mediator with the Federal Mediation and Conciliation Service (FCMS) Shared Neutrals Program where she mediates workplace disputes and is a regular facilitator through Soliya, an international non-profit that encourages young adults to engage with their differences constructively and promote empathy amongst their societies.
+Prior to serving with FEMA, Lisa served as a Spanish teacher, police officer, and local emergency manager who has honed her leadership style while working with military, police, and fire departments across the country to solve complex issues.
 She explained conflict plays a significant role in her workplace, “I currently supervise a team of employees developing training content for a large and complex federal agency.
 Trust me - there are conflicts EVERY SINGLE DAY - if not every single hour in every single meeting.
-Mediator Training gave me the skills to feel confident addressing conflict everyday in the workplace.“ She was motivated to take the IMA New Mediator because, “I had been looking for quite some time for a mediation program that I could do in conjunction with a busy day job (It is not easy for me to take a week off for something outside the scope of my regular duties.)
+Mediator Training gave me the skills to feel confident addressing conflict every day in the workplace.“ She was motivated to take the IMA New Mediator because “I had been looking for quite some time for a mediation program that I could do in conjunction with a busy day job (It is not easy for me to take a week off for something outside the scope of my regular duties.)
 IMA Mediation Training was the first of its kind that allowed for asynchronous learning.
-This allowed me the flexibility to keep working my day job, save my vacation days (for actual vacations!) and then attend to the Mediator program on weeknights and weekends as my schedule allowed.
+This allowed me the flexibility to keep working my day job, save my vacation days (for actual vacations!), and then attend to the Mediator program on weeknights and weekends as my schedule allowed.
 Once I got into the course - It went pretty quickly.”

 Mediation Practices